aasr-admin/RunUO-Development/README.md

 uoAvocation: Server-Development - RunUO_v2.7
 ==========================================================
-An Ultima Online™ Server Emulator  |  .NET Framework 4.8
+An Ultima Online™ Server Emulator  |  .NET 5.0

 This repository has been left unmodified and is currently being maintained by the uoAvocation development team.
 ***